dvrpc/crash-db/README.md

   - Backslashes found in various files.
 These break Postgres's COPY.
 They are escaped (with another backslash) via src/utils/nj_pre_process_files.sh.
   - Literal carriage returns (break to next line) were found in various files.
 These break the line specification.
 They are replaced with a space via src/utils/nj_pre_process_files.sh.
   - police_station field in crash table seems to often just be the same as dept_case_number, other times it's text
-  - In the Drivers and Pedestrians tables, DOB is an empty field, having 0 characters.
+  - In 2021 and 2022, in the Drivers and Pedestrians tables, DOB is an empty field with a length of zero, while the specification indicates it should have a length of ten.
 This makes all of the subsequent from/to/length values incorrect in the corresponding table layout pdf.
-These fields were removed from our version of the table.
+These fields were removed from our version of the table for these years.
+All prior years (2001-2020) do have a length of 10 for this field.
+Is there a problem with the 2021 and 2022 tables?
+Has the specification changed started in 2021?
+Will this field be included going forward?
+  - See src/nj/create_data_tables.sql for questions about fields that appear to be lookup tables but whose values cannot be located and src/nj/lookup_tables.sql for questions about exact order/values in tables.
+Each is highlighted by a preceding "TODO" item in a comment.